-1. This Exhibit A, (Exhibit A) made this day of , 20XX, to be effective under and as a part of Contract No. XX-DSR---XXXXX, (Contract), shall become effective on October 1, 2028.
-This Exhibit A shall remain in effect until superseded by another Exhibit A; provided, this Exhibit A or any superseding Exhibit A shall terminate upon expiration of the Contract.
+1. This Exhibit A (Exhibit A), made this day of , 20XX, to be effective under and as a part of Contract No. XX-DSR---XXXXX (Contract), shall become effective on October 1, 2028.
+This Exhibit A shall remain in effect until superseded by another Exhibit A in accordance with the provisions of the Contract; provided that this Exhibit A or any superseding Exhibit A shall terminate upon expiration of the Contract.

-2. CONTRACT RATE OF DELIVERY (CROD:
+2. CONTRACT RATE OF DELIVERY (CROD):

 2.1 The seasonal Parker-Davis Project (P-DP) Nonwithdrawable and Withdrawable CROD in kilowatts (kW) shall be as follows: